 University of Illinois, Urbana-Champaign human sociogenomics position

-To ensure full consideration, application materials should be received by March 15, 2013.
-Interviews may take place prior to the close date, however no decision will be made until after the close date.
-The target start date is August 16, 2013 but is negotiable.
+Interviews and hires may take place prior to the closing date and early applications are encouraged; however, full consideration will be given to complete applications received by the closing date of December 16, 2013.
+Committee may continue to review applications after closing date.
+The target start date is August 16, 2014 but is negotiable.
 To apply, create your candidate profile through jobs.illinois.edu and upload application materials: application letter, curriculum vitae, and contact information for at least three references.

 Illinois is an Affirmative Action /Equal Opportunity Employer and welcomes individuals with diverse backgrounds, experiences, and ideas who embrace and value diversity and inclusivity. (www.inclusiveillinois.illinois.edu).
 Illinois has an active and successful dual career academic couple program; employee benefits are competitive and include those in recognized civil unions (for same-sex and opposite-sex partners) who also meet certain US citizenship or visa requirements.
 For specific questions please contact University Payroll and Benefits Office at 217-333-3111.